 - If a draft submitted to TUJISE includes figures, tables or long text block that have been published before, the author is responsible for obtaining permission from the copyright owners.
 All copyrighted elements should be specified appropriately in the draft submitted to TUJISE.

-Both the authors and readers of TUJISE are international.
+Both the authors and referees of TUJISE are international.
 Referees are carefully selected from scholars throughout the world.
 The names of referees are kept confidential and known only for the editors whose names are not disclosed.
 All works submitted for publication are reviewed objectively without regard to authors’ race, gender, religious view, ethnicity, citizenship, political tendency, age and reputation.

 Declaration of Opinion by Editors